russhughes/st7789_mpy/README.md

 - `fill_circle(x, y, r, color)`

   Draws a filled circle with radius `r` centered at the (`x`, `y`) coordinates in the given `color`.

 - `blit_buffer(buffer, x, y, width, height)`

   Copy bytes() or bytearray() content to the screen internal memory.
 Note: every color requires 2 bytes in the array

 - `text(font, s, x, y[, fg, bg])`

   Write text to the display using the specified bitmap `font` with the coordinates as the upper-left corner of the text.
-The foreground and background colors of the text can be set by the optional arguments `fg` and `bg`, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
+The optional arguments `fg` and `bg` can set the foreground and background colors of the text; otherwise the foreground color defaults to `WHITE`, and the background color defaults to `BLACK`.
 See the `README.md` in the `fonts/bitmap` directory for example fonts.

 - `write(bitmap_font, s, x, y[, fg, bg, background_tuple, fill_flag])`